10 tips for a successful adoption

 10. Find ways to exercise your dog’s mind and body outdoors and indoors

 The simple root cause of many dog behaviour issues is too little exercise and mental stimulation.
-Excess energy, boredom and the resulting stress, can cause dogs to invent their own activities, such as chewing or barking.
-Keep your dog’s life active and interesting by taking her to explore parks, nature trails and city streets – running, walking and playing fetch or frisbee.
-Set your alarm 30 to 60 minutes earlier in the mornings to accommodate exercising her before you leave for work.
-If you are unable to accommodate the exercise needs of your pet, ask a neighbour, friend, family member or paid professional to help.
+Excess energy, boredom and the resulting stress can cause dogs to invent their own activities, such as chewing or barking.
+Keep your dog’s life active and interesting by taking them to explore parks, nature trails and city streets – running, walking and playing fetch or frisbee.
+Set your alarm 30 to 60 minutes earlier in the mornings to accommodate exercising them before you leave for work.
+If you are unable to accommodate the exercise needs of your dog, ask a neighbour, friend, family member or paid professional to help.

 In addition to outside exercise, help your dog burn some energy indoors with the following games: